SpartnerNL/laravel-excel-docs/3.1/getting-started/installation.md

 ## Installation

 Require this package in the `composer.json` of your Laravel project.
-This will download the package and PhpSpreadsheet.
+This will download the package and _PhpSpreadsheet_.

 ```
 composer require maatwebsite/excel